paulyuk/FunctionsMcpTool/README.md

 ```shell
 azd up
 ```
->**Known limitation in this build**
->Deployed functions will throw initialization error on WebJobs, which will be fixed any moment.
+>**Using key based auth**
+> This function requires a system key by default which can be obtained from the [portal](https://learn.microsoft.com/en-us/azure/azure-functions/function-keys-how-to?tabs=azure-portal)
+> via command line you can call `az functionapp keys list --resource-group <resource_group> --name <function_app_name>`
+> Additionally, [EasyAuth](https://learn.microsoft.com/en-us/azure/app-service/overview-authentication-authorization) can be used to set up your favorite OAuth provider including Entra.

-you can opt-in to a VNet being used in the sample.
+You can opt-in to a VNet being used in the sample.
 To do so, do this before `azd up`

 ```bash
 azd env set VNET_ENABLED true